-&lt;sup>6 Another alternative is to use the 2010-2014 CCES panel studies, since they include 2012 individual wait time and 2014 turnout data.
+7Another alternative is to use the 2010-2014 CCES panel studies, since they include 2012 individual wait time and 2014 turnout data.
 Attrition is a major problem with this data because it is strongly correlated with turnout.
 90% of those who participated in the 2014 wave of the panel voted in that year's election.
 This provides virtually no variation in the outcome variable, and the sample would need thousands more respondents to have the power to detect even a large effect.

-$^7$ Respondents who fall into the first four categories were coded at midpoint of their response category (i.e. 0, 5, 20, and 45 min).
-Those who waited more than 1 hour specified their wait time in an open-ended follow-up.
+8Respondents who fall into the first four categories were coded at midpoint of their response category (i.e. 0, 5, 20, and 45 minutes).
+Those who waited more than one hour specified their wait time in an open-ended followup.

-&lt;sup>8 See Figure A2 in the appendix for additional analysis.
+9See Figure A.8 in the appendix for additional analysis.

-&lt;sup>9 The substantive results are the same when using logistic regression.
-Those results are reported in appendix Table A3.
+10The substantive results are the same when using logistic regression.
+Those results are reported in appendix Table A.8.

-&lt;sup>10 Standard errors throughout the paper are clustered by ZIP code because that was the level at which the treatment was measured.
+11Standard errors throughout the paper are clustered by ZIP code because that was the level at which the treatment was measured.

-&lt;sup>11 Fraga (2016) notes that 2006 is the earliest election for which the Catalist data are reliable.
+12Fraga (2016) notes that 2006 is the earliest election for which the Catalist data are reliable.
 Estimating the model using turnout as far back as 2002 does not change the substantive results.
 Nor does including only 2008 and 2010 turnout or just 2010 in the model.

-&lt;sup>12 These variables all come from the 2012 estimates of the 5-year American Communities Survey, conducted by the Census Bureau.
-Table A1 in the appendix reports the full regression results with all controls.
+13These variables all come from the 2012 estimates of the 5-year American Communities Survey, conducted by the Census Bureau.
+Table A.6 in the appendix reports the full regression results with all controls.